btrettel/plint/README.md

 ### How I use plint

 When examining patents, I typically save the patent claims to a file named {application number}-claims.txt.
 For example, for application number 16811358, I will save 16811358-claims.txt.
-I then annotate the claims for the antecedent basis checker as described below.
-This will require some iteration to get right, so I will run plint as follows, modify the claim annotation in response to the warnings and parsing errors displayed, and repeat until plint parses the entire claim set:
+I then mark the claims for the antecedent basis checker as described below.
+This will require some iteration to get right, so I will run plint as follows, modify the claim marking in response to the warnings and parsing errors displayed, and repeat until plint parses the entire claim set:

     plint --ant-basis --debug --uspto --endings .\16811358-claims.txt

 As discussed above, `-d` is debug mode, which will enabled verbose mode as well.
-Debug and verbose modes display more information, and this extra information may be useful when iteratively annotating the claims.
+Debug and verbose modes display more information, and this extra information may be useful when iteratively marking the claims.

-Once I am confident that I annotated the claim for antecedent basis properly, I will remove the `-d` flag and add `-o` to save the output to a file:
+Once I am confident that I marked the claim for antecedent basis properly, I will remove the `-d` flag and add `-o` to save the output to a file:

     plint -a -o .\16811358-claims.txt

 Then I will check each line in 16811358-claims.txt.
 Most of the warnings will not lead to rejections or objections, but all should be checked.
-After reading the warnings, I made decide to annotate the claim differently if plint is still not interpreting the claim properly.
+After reading the warnings, I may decide to mark the claim differently if plint is still not interpreting the claim properly.

 ## Hard-coded checks